-The Tax Cuts and Jobs Act, signed into law December 22, 2017, eliminated the performance-based compensation exception under Section 162(m).
-As a result, compensation paid to any of our named executive officers in excess of \$1,000,000 on or after January 1, 2018 will generally not be deductible under Section 162(m).
+Favorable accounting and tax treatment of the various elements of our compensation program is an important consideration in its design, but it is not the sole consideration.
+The Tax Cuts and Jobs Act (TCJA), signed into law December 22, 2017, eliminated the performance-based compensation exception under Section 162(m).
+However, the TCJA allowed for qualified performance-based compensation payable pursuant to a written binding contract in effect as of January 1, 2018, to be grandfathered into the tax treatment in place prior to the passage of the TCJA.
+As a result, compensation paid to any of our named executive officers in excess of \$1,000,000 on or after January 1, 2018 may, or may not, be deductible under Section 162(m).
+Section 162(m) did not prevent us from receiving a tax deduction in fiscal 2019 for the compensation paid to our named executive officers.
 We expense equity awards in accordance with FASB ASC Topic 718.
-Like many of the companies with whom we compete, we have taken measures to ensure that our equity granting practice remains competitive.